scipy-lectures/scientific-python-lectures/advanced/sympy.rst

 Using SymPy as a calculator
 ---------------------------

-Sympy defines three numerical types: Real, Rational and Integer.
+SymPy defines three numerical types: Real, Rational and Integer.

 The Rational class represents a rational number as a pair of two
 Integers: the numerator and the denominator, so Rational(1,2)